Machine Data Collection

-Machine data collection software will allow the manufacturer to assess these pieces of information accurately.
+Machine data collection software will allow the manufacturer to assess these information pieces accurately.

-With this knowledge, they can make adjustments and improve their manufacturing processes as a whole.
+With this knowledge, they can make adjustments and improve their manufacturing processes.
 The machine’s performance may also increase due to more precise tuning or updates being made on an ongoing basis.

 This is very important because it enables manufacturers to stay on top of their business.
 They can make data-driven decisions that impact their bottom line while also becoming more efficient and effective overall.